algorand/algorand-sdk-testing/README.md

 ## Adding a new SDK
 1. Write all the mappings from gherkin to the new SDK under a new directory (cpp_cucumber if it's the C++ SDK and the tool is called cucumber)
 2. Add setup/installation procedure in setup.sh
-3. Add cucumber/run command to test.sh; also add a line to copy feature files from the features directory so all of the feature files are the same
+3. Add a line to copy feature files from the features directory so all of the feature files are the same in test.sh
-4. Create a new individual script (for example cpptest.sh if the new SDK is in C++)
+4. Add corresponding code for running tests in test.sh
 5. Preferably test all of these before committing changes
+6. Add sdkupdate.sh to new SDK and call it in .travis.yml

 ## Adding more tests